 The trading market for our common stock relies in part on the research and reports that industry or financial analysts publish about us or our business.
-If one or more of the analysts covering our business downgrade their evaluations of our stock, the price of our stock could decline.
+If one or more of the analysts covering our business downgrade their evaluations of our stock or if we fail to meet the expectations of analysts, the price of our stock could decline.
 If one or more of these analysts cease to cover our stock, we could lose visibility in the market for our stock, which in turn could cause our stock price or trading volume to decline.